Green River College

 H SCI 101

 Introduces neuroscience as it relates to the practice of physical therapy.
-PREREQUISITE: H SCI 102.
+PREREQUISITE: H SCI 102; H SCI 162; and concurrent enrollment in H SCI 161.

 H SCI 102

 Covers anatomy of the musculoskeletal system including bony landmarks; origins, insertions, innervations of muscles and fundamentals of clinical kinesiology.
-PREREQUISITE: Instructor's permission.
+PREREQUISITE: Concurrent enrollment in H SCI 162; and instructor's permission.

 H SCI 104